ionic-team/capacitor-plugins/camera/README.md

+# ⓘ Plugin migrated

+**From version 8.1.0 onwards, this plugin is now hosted in a separate repository.
+Refer to [capacitor-camera repository](https://github.com/ionic-team/capacitor-camera).**

+This file remains here to serve as documentation for version 8.0.2.

 # @capacitor/camera

 The Camera API provides the ability to take a photo with the camera or choose an existing one from the photo album.